Getting your council on board

 - If your council doesn’t allow you to close the road, either organise a ‘pavement play’ session as a first step.

-- Or as described above, organize a session as a street party
+- Or as described above, organise a session as a street party

 Kathryn Kay, Adur and Worthing playing out activator, advises: “Prove to your council that other streets are interested in playing out too.
 I think if it had just been me in Worthing, they wouldn’t have been so quick to act.
 I had a handful of people interested prior to the pilot”.